rookieyao/penny/README.md

 # penny
-this is simply vue web about rookie's love for penny
+this is a simple vue web about rookie's love for penny